esm7/obsidian-map-view/README.md

     -   This operator will include a note (with all the markers in it) if it is linked **from** the note mentioned in the query.
     -   For example, if you have a note named `Trip to Italy` with links to various geolocated notes (e.g. of places you want to visit or a trip log), the query `linkedfrom:"Trip to Italy"` will filter only for those markers.
     -   Anything that resolves into a legal Obsidian link will work, e.g. both a note name ('Cave Hikes') or a path will do, but a partial name will not.
+    -   Obsidian heading and block links are supported: if a link in the 'from' file includes a heading or a block link, it will match only front-matter markers or inline markers _within that heading or block_.
+    -   The Obsidian Plugin "Copy Block Link" makes this extra useful.
 -   `lines:x-y` includes only inline markers that are defined in the given line range in their note.
     -   For example, `lines:20-30` includes only inline geolocations that are defined in lines 20 to 30 in the file that contains them.